Virtual Yoga for Insomnia in Cancer Survivors

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, it does mention that participants should not be receiving any form of cancer treatment except for hormonal or biologic therapy.

-Is virtual yoga safe for cancer survivors?
+What prior data suggests that this virtual yoga intervention is safe for cancer survivors?

 KM